JhoselinRam/scigrapher/README.md

 The client rect is a rectangle defined inside the graph and contains the axis and the graph rect.
 This area is affected by the labels.

+The graph rect is contained within the client rect.

 *Method:*

     clientRect()